DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/AIChat/Descriptions/AIChat-Overview.md

 * Azure OpenAI
 * Ollama

-To add the [DxAIChat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component to your application, register the appropriate AI service at application startup.
+To add the [DxAIChat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component to your application, register the desired AI service in your application.
+Select the approach that best fits your needs:

+* [Use the DevExpress Template Kit](https://docs.devexpress.com/Blazor/405228/ai-powered-extensions) to create a new project with pre-configured AI services and NuGet packages.
+* [Integrate](https://docs.devexpress.com/Blazor/405228/ai-powered-extensions#manual-ai-services-integration) the desired AI service into your existing application.

 Use the following properties to customize the chat appearance: